waseemuddin/Git-for-beginners/README.md

 ### Step 04 - Create Empty Repo on your Github Account

-Got your github accunt profile and create new repository
+Got your GitHub accunt profile and create a new repository

  # ![git-local](imges/10.png)